daveihart/python-aws-lambda-ec2_reporter/README.md

 #### Environment variables

-To ensure the code can easily be re-used I have endevoured to set all the key elements as variables.
+To ensure the code can easily be re-used I have set all the key elements as variables.
-These can then be updated by anyone without having to get involved in the coding side. e.g. adding a new account or tag can easily be done by updating the comma seperated list for the item within the Lambda environment variables.
+These can then be updated by anyone without having to get involved in the coding side. e.g. adding a new account or tag can easily be done by updating the comma separated list for the item within the Lambda environment variables.

 Key                  | Value
 ---------------------|----------------------
 arole | role name to assume
-attributes | **(comma seperated list)** e.g. OwnerId,InstanceId,InstanceType
+attributes | **(comma separated list)** e.g. OwnerId,InstanceId,InstanceType
-tags | **(comma seperated list)** e.g. Name,Project,Release,Environment,CostCentre
+tags | **(comma separated list)** e.g. Name,Project,Release,Environment,CostCentre
-aws_accounts | **(comma seperated list)** e.g. 1111111111111,2222222222222,3333333333333
+aws_accounts | **(comma separated list)** e.g. 1111111111111,2222222222222,3333333333333
 bucket_name | name of bucket e.g. reporting_test_bucket
 output_path | folder within the bucket where the report will be held.
 E.g. ec2_reports